zliu41/CIPs/CIP-plutus-modules/README.md

 able to inline more often, which can enable further optimizations.

-Moreover, today we see examples of deliberate choice of worse algorithms, because their code is smaller.
+Moreover, today we see examples of deliberate choice of worse algorithms, because their code is smaller, and easier to fit within the script size limit.
 Removing the need to make such choices can potentially improve performance considerably.

 ## Path to Active